rachxh/Animal-Cards/README.md

 # Animal Cards

-This project is displaying images of animals pull from Unplash.
+This app is for displaying images of animals pull from Unplash.

 ## Technologies used